Brightspace/d2l-telemetry-browser-client/README.md

 Refer to `./update.sh` and `./travis.yml` for details on how this publish process works.

-You can control the level of verison bump by including either `[increment major]` or `[increment patch]` in your commit message.
+You can control the level of version bump by including either `[increment major]` or `[increment patch]` in your commit message.
 By default it will increment minor.

 [ci-url]: https://travis-ci.org/Brightspace/d2l-telemetry-browser-client